Understanding Diarrhoea in Dogs: Causes and Care - AniForte UK

 • parsley

-You can also prevent diarrhoea in dogs well with a species-appropriate natural diet (BARF diet), so that an intestinal cleansing is not even necessary.
+You can also prevent diarrhoea in dogs well with a species-appropriate natural diet (raw feeding), so that an intestinal cleansing is not even necessary.
 Read more on BARF (biologically appropriate raw feeding) here.

 Leave a comment